tudat-team/tudat-developer-docs/source/primer/docs/docstrings.rst

 Link docstrings to source code
 ***********************************

-The docstrings need to be linked in the code, such that during the API build a connection from docstrings to the code can be made.
+The docstrings need to be linked in the code such that, during the API build, a connection from docstrings to the code can be made.
 This is different between tudat and tudatpy.

 tudat
 ------

-This is done by placing tags right above the class/function declaration in the header files of the cpp source code (`here <https://github.com/tudat-team/tudat/tree/master/include/tudat>`_  on Github) as follows.
+This is done by placing tags right above the class/function declaration in the header files of the cpp source code (`here <https://github.com/tudat-team/tudat/tree/master/include/tudat>`_  on Github) as follows:

 Classes
 .......